Skip to content

 Trusted Proxies

 HitKeep runs behind a reverse proxy in virtually every production setup.
-Without telling HitKeep which proxies to trust, every request appears to come from the proxy’s IP address — breaking GeoIP resolution, rate limiting, and IP exclusions.
+If HitKeep cannot trust the proxy chain, every request appears to come from the proxy’s IP address, which breaks GeoIP resolution, rate limiting, and IP exclusions.

-When Caddy, Traefik, or nginx sits in front of HitKeep, the real visitor’s IP is passed in a forwarded header (X-Forwarded-For, X-Real-IP).
-By default HitKeep has no way to know which proxies are legitimate, so it ignores these headers and uses the direct connection IP — your proxy’s IP.
+When Caddy, Traefik, nginx, a load balancer, or CloudFront sits in front of HitKeep, the real visitor’s IP is passed in a forwarded header (X-Forwarded-For, X-Real-IP, or CDN-specific headers).
+If HitKeep does not trust the direct peer, it ignores these headers and uses the direct connection IP: your proxy’s IP.

 Without trusted proxies configured: